U-Alberta/ADaPT-ML/README.md

 ### Step 7: Run a data programming experiment ###

 Once you have determined how you will sample some of your data for training an End Model, you need to save it as a pickled Pandas DataFrame with columns `id` and `table`, and optionally other columns if you need them. `table` needs to have the name of the table in CrateDB where the datapoint is stored.
-Once this DataFrame is in the directory $DP_DATA_PATH/unlabeled_data, you can run this command to label your data:
+Once this DataFrame is in the directory `$DP_DATA_PATH/unlabeled_data`, you can run this command to label your data:
 ```shell
 docker exec dp-mlflow sh -c ". ~/.bashrc && wait-for-it dp-mlflow-db:3306 -s -- mlflow run --no-conda -e ENTRYPOINT --experiment-name EXP_NAME -P train_data=/unlabeled_data/[DATA].pkl -P task=[TASK] ."
 ```
-where `ENTRYPOINT` is the name of the entrypoint you specified in [this step](#add-your-mlflow-endpoint-to-the-mlproject-filedata-programmingmlproject), EXP_NAME is a name for the experiment of your choosing, DATA is the name of the Pandas DataFrame holding your unlabeled data, and TASK is the type of classification that is appropriate for your new task (multiclass or multilabel).
+where `ENTRYPOINT` is the name of the entrypoint you specified in [this step](#add-your-mlflow-endpoint-to-the-mlproject-filedata-programmingmlproject), `EXP_NAME` is a name for the experiment of your choosing, `DATA` is the name of the Pandas DataFrame holding your unlabeled data, and `TASK` is the type of classification that is appropriate for your new task (multiclass or multilabel).
 You can then check http://localhost:5000 to access the MLflow UI and see the experiment log, Labeling Function evaluation, artifacts, metrics, and more.
-Your labeled data will be stored in the directory `$DP_DATA_PATH/mlruns/EXP_ID/RUN_ID/artifacts/training_data.pkl` where EXP_ID is the id corresponding to EXP_NAME, and RUN_ID is a unique id created by MLflow for the run.
+Your labeled data will be stored in the directory `$DP_DATA_PATH/mlruns/EXP_ID/RUN_ID/artifacts/training_data.pkl` where `EXP_ID` is the id corresponding to `EXP_NAME`, and `RUN_ID` is a unique id created by MLflow for the run.

 ### Step 8: Run a modelling experiment ###